Pickens, Mississippi: Geography

-Pickens is located in the southeast corner of Holmes County at (32.886672, -89.970092), on the west side of the Big Black River.
+Pickens is located in the southeast corner of Holmes County, on the west side of the Big Black River.
 It is bordered to the south by Yazoo County and to the east across the Big Black by Attala County.

 U.S. Route 51 passes through the town, leading northeast 7 mi to Goodman and south 19 mi to Canton.
 Mississippi Highway 17 follows US 51 through Pickens, but leaves the highway south of town to lead southeast 13 mi to Camden, and splits from US 51 north of Pickens to lead north 18 mi to Lexington, the Holmes County seat.
 Mississippi Highway 432 leads west from Pickens 18 mi to Benton.
 Interstate 55 passes 3 mi west of Pickens, with access from Exit 139 (Highway 432) and Exit 144 (Highway 17).
 I-55 leads south 44 mi to Jackson, the state capital, and north 70 mi to Grenada.

 According to the United States Census Bureau, the town of Pickens has a total area of 3.4 km2, of which 0.07 km2, or 1.96%, are water.